dborisenko/dborisenko.github.io/_posts/2018-04-30-universal-health-check-without-dependencies.md

 ---
 In the modern age of micro-services it's vitally important to have good health-checks.
 It's never considered as a hard task.
 There are few approaches around.
 Somebody just do a simple ping-pong (just return static pre-defined response on a given endpoint), somebody enables heavy and powerful frameworks with embedded health-check abilities.

 I asked myself, can we implement strong and powerful health-check which allows us to monitor all backing services (like Postgres, Kafka, Akka, etc) without bringing a lot of complex dependencies into the module and without having huge fragmentation of all sub-modules.
 Here I will try to keep functional approach and have universal but powerful health-check library.
 For simplicity reasons, I will use `circe` as a json library and `http4s` as http server.
-But it's just matter of taste.
+But it's just a matter of taste.
 I would also like to keep ability to integrate my health-checks into other http-servers (for example, in `akka-http`).

 ## Model